shellyear/http-server/docs/BinaryDataStructures.md

  │   Uint8Array     │  │    Int8Array     │  │   Float32Array   │
  └──────────────────┘  └──────────────────┘  └──────────────────┘

 - TypedArray itself is an abstract base, not a class you can instantiate.
+Provides a common interface of utility methods for all typed array subclasses.

 - The concrete classes like Uint8Array, Int8Array, Float64Array, etc., are the real classes that you can use in JavaScript.